zach030/tycho-protocol-sdk/docs/logic/vm-integration/ethereum-solidity.md

     arguments:
       - "0x5C69bEe701ef814a2B6a3EDD4B1652CB9cc5aA6f"

-# Specify some automatic test cases in case getPools and
+# Specify some automatic test cases in case getPoolIds and
 # getTokens are not implemented.
 tests:
   instances: